Virajthakurwar22/Virajthakurwar22/README.md

 - 👋 Hi, I’m @Virajthakurwar22
-- 👀 I’m interested in C-Programming and Data Science
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning C/C++
 - 📫 How to reach me - virajthakurwar12@gmail.com

 <!---